Trontor/OOSD/notes.md

 - You must know how to use **generics!**
 - It will take time to decode, so read it carefully.
 - This question separates H1's from the rest.
-- You will be provided with a very
+- You will be provided with documentation